Modelling World 2026

 Steer and Joshua Jiao, Analysis Manager, Transport for the South East (TfSE)

-From Recall to Reality: Evolving Travel Behaviour Data for Integrated Transport Systems
+From Recall to Reality: Evolving travel behaviour data for Integrated Transport Systems

 Andreas Zachariah, CEO and Founder, Travel AI